Impact Aid (84.041)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Applications are submitted to the Secretary of Education and a copy is sent to the State educational agency (SEA).
-A local educational agency may secure advice and an application form (ED Form 4019) from its SEA.
+Applications become available on the Department's e-Grants web site annually, typically in mid November.
 Applications must show the membership of federally connected children on the survey date chosen by the school district within the period prescribed by the Secretary.

 Award Procedure

-Funds are generally made available beginning in January.
+Funds are generally made available when an appropriation is made.

 Deadlines